 Instruct us today and we can help turn your unpaid CCJs into money in the bank on a no collection = no commission basis.

-Safe Collections Ltd was incorporated in May 1984 and we have been helping our clients to recover what is owed quickly and cost effectively for more than thirty years.
+Safe Collections Ltd was incorporated in May 1984 and we have been helping our clients to recover what is owed quickly and cost effectively for thirty five years.